PhD, University of Michigan

 Computer Architecture, Operating Systems

 I recently defended my thesis (yay!) and will be joining Google moving on.
-I study computer architecture and opertaing systems in the Computer Science and Engineering department at University of Michigan, Ann Arbor.
-I work with Prof. Thomas Wenisch.
+I study computer architecture and opertaing systems at University of Michigan, Ann Arbor.
+I work with Prof. Tom Wenisch.
 I got my Masters in CSE from University of Michigan in 2013 and my Bachelors (B.Tech Honors) in Electrical Engineering from the Indian Institute of Technology, Bombay (IITB), India in 2011.

 1. Google, Software Engineering Intern in Mountain View, for the Summer 2015.

 2. NVIDIA, Architecture Research Group in Austin for the Winter and Summer 2014.

 3. ARM, Systems Research Group in Cambridge, United Kingdom for the Fall 2013.

 I am an avid traveller.
 I have been to 86 cities across 16 countries :).
 Listing countries continent wise: Asia: India, Japan; Africa: Egypt, Morocco; Europe: Turkey, Switzerland, Germany, France, Italy, Vatican, Netherlands, Belgium, Spain, and United Kingdom; North America: United States and Mexico.
 Thus, continent count is 4 so far, 3 more to come!
 I have also covered 50% of the states in India!
 I am thankful to have born in a country with so many diversities in various aspects of life!